litrabit7/UFOs/README.md

 # UFOs

 ## Overview:
-The project is to create dynamic webpage allow viewer to filter the UFO sightings baesd on selection
+The project is to organize the UFO data to create dynamic webpage allow viewer to filter the UFO sightings baesd on user selection

  ## Result: